Risk Insights: What Data is Available

 1. Introduction & Context

-Risk Insights is a feature within the Risk module that gives you a visual, data-driven view of your organisation's risk profile.
-Rather than showing a static snapshot of where things stand, it lets you compare your risks across different points in time so you can see whether your exposure is improving, worsening, or holding steady.
+It is a feature within the Risk module that gives you a visual, data-driven view of your risk landscape.
+Rather than a static snapshot, it lets you track movement across any date range you define, which is useful for internal reviews, board reporting, and audit purposes.

 Who is it for?
 Risk Managers, System Administrators, and anyone responsible for monitoring or reporting on organisational risk.